Modern Slavery Statement

 Our policies to address the risks of slavery and human trafficking

+At Correla, ethical conduct and behaving as a responsible business underpins everything we do.
 Our people are expected to follow the principles set out within Correla’s guide to ethical business conduct Doing the Right Thing.
 This sets out the standards in relation to ethical conduct with which our people must comply.
 In addition, Correla provides an external whistleblowing hotline and web reporting service to enable our people to report any concerns or issues in complete confidence.

 The Supplier Code of Conduct outlines the standards of ethical business conduct expected from the Correla supply chain.
 When suppliers conduct business with Correla they are expected to operate ethically and within the law to provide safe working conditions that prevent harm, intimidation, harassment and fear and where people are treated with dignity and respect, which includes, but is not limited to, paying a statutory minimum wage and limiting the number of hours employees are required to work.